Dejha88/red-hat-ai-examples/examples/knowledge-tuning/01_Base_Model_Evaluation/01_Base_Model_Evaluation_README.md

 ## Evaluate the base model

+In the Teacher-Student model paradigm, the student model is also known as the base model.
 Before you train a base model, evaluate it's preliminary performance.
 Later, after you train the model with your data, you can objectively compare how effective the knowledge tuning tasks are for customizing the model.

 ### Prerequisites